MoSabouni/router-starter/README.md

 Page functions are _not_ called asynchronously by the router.
 However, data fetches _must_ be done asynchronously.
 There the recommended practice is to use an async IIFE to fetch the data.

 Before calling the async function that fetches the data we set the `.loading` property to `true` and the `.error` property to `null` (no error).
-We then call `.update()` on the View function which will typically show a spinner to indicate that we are loading data.
+We then call `.update()` on the View function, which in its turn will typically show a spinner to indicate that we are loading data.

 If the data is successfully fetched we want to hide the spinner and render the fetched data.
-Therefore we set `.loading` to false and call `.update()` on the View again to hide the spinner and render the data now in the `state` object.
+Therefore we set `.loading` to false and call `.update()` on the View again to let the View hide the spinner and render the data now available in the `state` object.

 If an error was encountered we handle it, in this case by navigating to an error page and returning from this Page function.